Year 5 Overview

 Science

-This half term the children will be studying ‘Properties of materials’, exploring how materials
+This half term the children will be studying ‘Properties of materials’, exploring the everyday use of materials.

 Foundation Studies